arob5/arob5.github.io/_posts/2024-06-25-basis-func-emulator.md

 choices of the basis construction and the emulator model.
 For the former we consider the popular PCA/SVD approach, which we have already hinted at above.
 For the latter, we consider the use of Gaussian processes (GPs).
-The combination of these two choices was first presented in the seminal paper Higdon et al (2008).
+The combination of these two choices was first presented in the seminal paper
+{% cite HigdonBasisEmulator%}.
 I have a whole in-depth [post](https://arob5.github.io/blog/2023/12/15/PCA/) on PCA, so I will assume general background knowledge on this topic.